vanbrantley/vanbrantley/README.md

 I build full-stack apps and data pipelines, with reporting built in so I always know what's happening inside them.

-Recent work: NYC Data Job Market Tracker — a production ELT pipeline ingesting job postings across 3 sources into a live dashboard (Snowflake + Streamlit) · Subway Quest — a mobile app for exploring the NYC subway, with a live usage dashboard
+Recent work: NYC Data Job Market Tracker — a production ELT pipeline ingesting job postings across 3 sources into a live dashboard (Snowflake + Streamlit) · Subway Quest — a mobile app for exploring the NYC subway, with a live usage dashboard.

 ---